How to Split Screen on Mac

 Editors, for example, greatly benefit from split screens.
 With drag and drop features being common nowadays, it's easier to import files when having two screens.
 This feature is also a great alternative to buying monitors which eats up the workspace.

-How to do a split screen on a Mac
+How to split screen on Mac

 First, open a window and place your cursor over the green, full-screen button found on the upper left corner.
 Hold the button and wait for a menu to show up.
 Choose “Tile Window to Left of Screen” or “Tile Window to Right of Screen.”